parimalsatyal/neustadt.fr-metalsmith/src/essays/crafting-a-simple-blog-with-metalsmith.md

 We've also included error catching.
 Should Metalsmith encounter an exception, it'll be appended to the Javascript console.
 Otherwise, it'll post a message indicating that the build was successful.

 Next, we'll add a few lines on our `package.json` file to point it to your `build.js` file we just create.

-Open `package.json` and make sure it looks like this:
+Open `package.json` and edit it to look like this:

 ``` json
 {